jeree-m/qick-dawg/installation/Readme.md

 Note if you are worried about removing the balun from your RFSoC4x2, marketplaces such as Digikey sell replacement baluns which can be used to restore the functionality of modified ADCs in the future.
  -->

-## 3b.
-Connect PMOD digial outputs
-To control the laser with TTLs you must connect your laser to the PMOD located on the corner of the board.
 <!-- To connect, we cut the female head off a PMOD cable and soldered on a female BNC head instead.
 PMOD A 0-7 are enabled for QICK-DAWG (in the demo we use PMOD 0).
 The image below provides a schematic of the PMOD on the RFSoC4x2. -->

 <p align="center">